 Founded in 1961, the University of Sussex is a relatively new university with an international reputation for the quality of its research and for innovative and effective teaching styles and methods.
 Sussex differs from most universities in that it is organized by schools (rather than departments of study) that bring together a number of related subject areas.

 This institution offers a large selection of courses, with strengths in physical and natural sciences, social sciences, pre-med, and liberal arts.
 Independent research is also available for a select number of students but they must stay for both of the sessions.
 Lab classes are not allowed.
 For more information about the range of courses on this program, please visit the Sussex website.

 The Sussex Summer program is divided into two sessions.
 You can choose to study at Sussex for one or two sessions and you will take 1 course per session with each course being worth 4 Penn State credits.
 Students staying 2 sessions will receive a total of 8 Penn State credits.
 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.

 To see what kind of credit students in past semesters have received for courses taken on this program, visit the Brighton Course Equivalency List.
 Keep in mind you will need to complete the course equivalency process once you have been accepted to your program and after you have completed your registration abroad.
 To obtain specific instructions on this process visit our Course Equivalencies page.
-Students may not fulfill GHA (General Health and Activity) general education requirements abroad.
+Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
+These courses will not be credited at Penn State.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.